justinmklam/pycascades-2019/day-1-notes.md

 - More tools at github.com/vintasoftware/python-linters-and-code-analysis
 - Can create custom plugins for pylint
 - Can add git pre-commit hook to lint only modified files (to reduce development slowdowns)
-- TODO: See how linters can help keep docstrings up to date (ie. when arguments inevitably change)
+- `TODO`: See how linters can help keep docstrings up to date (ie. when arguments inevitably change)
 - Config pylint using pylintrc file.
 Change config instead of overusing inline ignores!

 **Takeaway:** Linters are good, if they're configured to your workflow.
 They should prevent distraction, not cause it.